api3dao/oev-docs/docs/reference/oev/starter-guide/index.md

 ## Get Configurations

-Before beginning to place bids, you need to get the configurations of the OEV proxies you are bidding on.
+Before placing bids, you need to get the configurations of the OEV proxies you want to bid on.
 The configurations can be fetched from the [configuration endpoint](../api/#get-configuration).

 ## Placing Bids